An explicit positivity preserving numerical scheme for CIR/CEV type delay models with jump: Proofs

 \subsection{Conclusion}

 In this work we have considered models with applications in finance, described by SDDEs with jumps.
 We have somehow unified existing models in the general model (\ref{CIRCEVdj:eq:sddej}) for which we prove uniqueness, positivity, moment boundness and the mean reversion property of the solution process.
 We then proposed the JASDM method to numerically approximate the solution process of the delay CIR/CEV model with jumps.
 The proposed scheme is nonnegative, strongly convergent in the mean square sense to the exact solution of (\ref{CIRCEVdj:eq:sddej}), with bounded moments and an analogue of the mean reversion property.
-We intend to make more numerical experiments to illustrate the impact of the diffusion exponent $\alpha$ and the delay coefficient $\gamma$ on the convergence of the (JASDM).
+We intend to make more numerical experiments to illustrate the impact of the diffusion exponent $\alpha$ and the delay coefficient $\gamma$ on the convergence of the (JASDM). \\ \textbf{Acknowledgments.} The author would like to thank the anonymous referees for their useful suggestions.
+They have improved the quality of the paper considerably.

 \baselineskip12pt